400 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on monitoring symptoms and providing support, so it's likely you can continue your medications, but please confirm with the trial coordinators.

-What data supports the effectiveness of the YES portal treatment for young breast cancer patients?
+What prior data suggests that the YES portal is safe for young breast cancer patients?

 Who Is on the Research Team?